 So what’s the secret?

-A rule of thumb is to increase running distance by 10% each week so, for example, if you run 5km on Week 4, then on Week 5 your target should be 5.5km and so on until the desired distance is reached.
+There is a lot of debate at the moment around this topic at the moment and some people don’t like the 10% rule.
+I however have seen first hand that by increasing your distance by 10% each week approximately especially for beginners it can significantly reduce the risk of injury.
+Therefore I would recommend to increase running distance by 10% each week so, for example, if you run 5km on Week 4, then on Week 5 your target should be 5.5km and so on until the desired distance is reached.
 I wouldn’t recommend training any more than four days a week, preferably with a rest day every second day.
+On your rest day you could do some strength work, swimming or yoga for example.

-Incorporating strength training into your programme would also be an advantage, training roughly four days a week through the off season (winter months when not running outdoors) and once a week in the competitive running season.
+Incorporating strength training into your programme would also be an advantage, training roughly four days a week through the off season (non competitive season) and once a week in the competitive running season.
 It is also essential to do a full warm up and cool down, the end stages of the warm up should match the intensity of the activity at hand.

 Track your effort